Marconiadsf/gcp-series/README.md

 	```

-If you dont want to map the folders and keep it only inside the container (but you need Dockerfile.dev and requirements.txt
+If you don't want to map the folders and keep it only inside the container (but you need Dockerfile.dev and requirements.txt
 beforehand), you can just run:

 	```